jprkindrid/Stream-Linkify-Backend/README.md

 # Stream‑Linkify Backend (WIP)

-Convert a track URL from one streaming provider (Spotify / Apple Music / TIDAL / Deezer currently) into equivalent track links (and metadata) on the other supported platforms.
+Convert a track URL from one streaming provider (Spotify / Apple Music / TIDAL / Deezer / SoundCloud) into equivalent track links (and metadata) on the other supported platforms.

 </div>